datacommonsorg/data/docs/mcf_format.md

-Contributors need not worry about the process of using template MCF to convert datasets to instance MCF, but roughly, for each row of the dataset, we create all the nodes in the template MCF specification, subbing in values from the specified columns for each property.
+Contributors need not worry about the process of using template MCF to convert datasets to instance MCF, but roughly, for each row of the dataset, we create all the nodes in the template MCF specification, substituting values from the specified columns for each property.